-- Memory loss that progressively worsens (frequently forgetting where the car is parked, misplacing important items like eyeglasses and keys or putting items in odd places instead of in their normal places)
+This progressively Frequently forgetting where the car is parked.
+Misplacing important items like eyeglasses and keys.
+Putting items in odd places instead of in their normal places)

-- Inability to quickly recall words for everyday items (words like hairbrush, coffee pot, bananas or bathtub may not come as easy anymore to the patient)
+Words like hairbrush, coffee pot, bananas or bathtub may not come as easy anymore to the patient

 More on the early diagnosis of Alzheimer's...